 As very few in the philosophy of science, science, technology and society, technology dynamics, and related academic communities will admit today, S&T increasingly constrain and determine the futures of societal systems, often in little-understood ways.
 Clearly the growth of efficient, effective, and intelligent new solutions to problems, and the redundant sharing of them across the planet, is like a one-way ratchet, moving us inevitably to a more complex, intelligence-rich world.
 But what else can we say about that ratchet?

-In the model of universal evolutionary development, and in the Eight Values, we have proposed some of the emerging constraints, and developmental portals, waiting ahead for an increasingly S&T-capable humanity.
+In the model of universal evolutionary development, and in the Five Goals and Ten Values, we have proposed some of the emerging constraints, and developmental portals, waiting ahead for an increasingly S&T-capable humanity.
 If the evo devo model is at least very roughly correct, will modern science and philosophy wake up to recognize the evolutionary developmental nature of the universe before human-surpassing machine intelligences (the technological singularity) predictably arrive sometime this century and definitively show it to us?

 The answer to this evolutionary question of timing is hard to predict.
 But I do think it is a good prediction that as humanity continues its incredible rise, our leaders, planners, and builders must become evolutionary developmentalists if we are to learn to see reality through the universe’s eyes, not just our own.